Keshavnemeli/snowboy-test/examples/Python/ReadMe.md

 docker run -it -v path/to/you/model:/snowboy-master/examples/Python/model snowboy-pmdl
 ```

-You might get an error saying `ImportError: No module named snowboy` in this case just remove the `CMD` command from the Dockerfile then build and run the container again.
+You might get an error saying `ImportError: No module named snowboy` in this case we need to run the commands manually.

 *To run the container manually*,
-This is happening because the virtual environment snowboy is not getting activated.
+This is happening because the virtual environment snowboy is not getting activated using the dockerfile.
 Build the *ubuntu:16.04* image and run the container.
 You can manually sh into the container, download/wget this [file](https://github.com/seasalt-ai/snowboy/archive/master.zip) or clone this [repo](https://github.com/seasalt-ai/snowboy) and run the commands.

 ```sh